wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-loops/includes/1-introduction.md

 ## Prerequisites

-* Basic familiarity with the Power Automate Desktop flow designer
+* Basic familiarity with the Power Automate for desktop flow designer
 * Basic familiarity with lists, tables, and the square brackets notation